 In recent years, there has been a focus in the food industry on lean practices, eliminating operational waste and redundancies, relying on data and automation, and thinking of capital investments in terms of their long-term success.
 Though all positive changes, many middle market businesses became too lean and lost their agility.
 This, of course, became extremely problematic when the COVID-19 pandemic hit, and the food industry was forced to pivot from supplying goods to restaurants and food service businesses to grocery stores and online distributors.
 The pandemic highlighted the need for middle market businesses to become as lean as possible while still maintaining agility in the supply chain.

-Over the last year, the companies that have fared best are the ones who remained in-tune with customers’ ever-changing needs and had the capital and agility to react to those changes.
+Over the last two years, the companies that have fared best are the ones who remained in-tune with customers’ ever-changing needs and had the capital and agility to react to those changes.
 They managed data on a real-time basis and had regular communication and collaborative partnerships with suppliers that allowed them to pivot swiftly.

 The companies that didn’t survive were the ones who relied so heavily on data and automated systems that they lost touch with customers and suppliers and had to rebuild relationships with both groups while trying to pivot the business.
 Their lean systems were actually constraining them from adapting to their new reality and they couldn’t keep up.